imhelendang/Swift-thing/README.md

 # Swift-thing
-This is a self-learn journey.
+This is a self-learn journey...
+And it's a pretty long one:)